goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 {% include figure.liquid loading="eager" path="assets/img/2025-06-11-length-generalization/statemetrics_full.png" %}
 </div>
 ## Performance on Long Context Tasks
-These interventions enable length <em>generalization</em> (i.e. not having decreased peformance after the training context $T$), but it is reasonable to ask whether they actually enable reasoning over long contexts, in particular capturing relationships between  elements that are separated by more than $T$ positions.
-In our work we answer affirmatively by showing the results on thee long context tasks.
+We have seen that the interventions enable length <em>robustness</em> (i.e. not having decreased peformance after the training context $T$), but it is not clear whether they enable length *generalization* (i.e. solving tasks that require exploiting relationships between tokens that are separated by more than $T$ positions).
+One may wonder whether the interventions enable length robustness by simply preventing the model from reasoning beyond the training context length - similar to sliding window attention, which can't reason over tokens separated by more than the sliding window.
+In our work we show that <strong>the interventions do enable length generalization</strong> by showing results on three long context tasks.

 <strong>BABILong</strong><d-cite key="babilong"></d-cite>.
 BABILong is a challenging benchmark which tests both the common sense understanding of a model as well as its ability to capture long range dependencies in text.
-In the figure below it can be observed that State Passing enhances the length extrapolation capabilities of the model in both the few-shot and finetuned settings (we recall that the model is trained and finetuned on sequences of length 2048).
+In the figure below it can be observed that State Passing enhances the length generalization of the model in both the few-shot and finetuned settings (we recall that the model is trained and finetuned on sequences of length 2048).
 Therefore, State Passing is not only useful in fixing the diverging perplexity of established language models, but also in enhancing their ability to solve long context reasoning tasks.

 {% include figure.liquid loading="eager" path="assets/img/2025-06-11-length-generalization/babilong.png" %}

 <strong>Passkey retrieval</strong><d-cite key="landmark_attention_mohtashami2023randomaccess"></d-cite>.
 The passkey retrieval task requires the model to retrieve a 5-digit passkey inserted at a given depth of a long context.
-In the figure below we show that models finetuned with fitted noise are capable of handling relationships between tokens that are much more than 2k positions apart.
+In the figure below we show the performance of the Mamba-2 370m and 780m official checkpoints in three settings: zero shot, regular finetuning, and finetuning with fitted noise (the finetuning is done for 1000 steps, $\sim0.2\%$ of pretraining buget).
+The models finetuned with fitted noise are capacble of exploiting relationships between tokens that are much more than 2k positions apart.
 In particular, the 780m model can solve the passkey perfectly for sequences of length 256k.

 {% include figure.liquid loading="eager" path="assets/img/2025-06-11-length-generalization/passkey.png" %}

 <strong>Synthetic Copying</strong><d-cite key="transformers-better-copying-pmlr-v235-jelassi24a"></d-cite>.
 The synthetic copying task  consists in copying an arbitrary sequence of tokens.
-In the table below we show that using State Passing during training greatly improves length generalization in sequences more than three times longer.
-Thus, State Passing helps the model solve long context tasks that are harder than those seen during training.
+In the table below we show that using State Passing during training greatly improves the validation performance in sequences more than three times longer.
+Thus, <strong>state passing helps the model length generalize, solving long context tasks that are harder than those seen during training</strong>.

 {% include figure.liquid loading="eager" path="assets/img/2025-06-11-length-generalization/synthetic_copying.png" %}

 ## A Deeper Look into How Recurrent Models Process Context

-We have shown that the interventions on the initial state allow length generalization and enable long context capabilities.
+We have shown that the interventions on the initial state enable length robustness and allow solving long context tasks.
 On top of these findings, we now present a metric that sheds light on how sequence models process their context.

 Ideally, in the case of text modeling we would like the model to pay attention to the recent context, and not focus too much on tokens that are too far away.
 But how can we quantify this behavior?
 We introduce <strong>Effective Remembrace</strong> to measure <strong>how much an autoregressive is "effectively" remembering previous tokens</strong>.
 Denote by $q(\cdot \| \text{context})$ the probabilities that an autoregressive sequential model outputs for the next token given a context.
 Then, we define:
 <div style="text-align: center;">